List of Fairy Tail characters: Alvarez Empire

 The Alvarez Empire (アルバレス帝国, Arubaresu Teikoku) is a massive military nation led by Zeref that is located in the continent of Alakitasia west of Ishgal.
-Comprising the strength of 730 guilds over Ishgal's 500, the empire's main objective is to forcibly obtain Mavis Vermillion's power of Fairy Heart to use against Acnologia.
+Having the strength of 730 guilds over Ishgal's 500, the empire's main objective is to forcibly obtain Mavis Vermillion's power of Fairy Heart to use against Acnologia.
 Zeref's personal guards, the Spriggan 12 (スプリガン12, Supurigan Tuerubu), possess powers that surpass Ishgal's supreme Wizard Saint, the eight-element Dragon Slayer God Serena, who defects to join the group.

 Mashima considered the Spriggan 12 to be the strongest characters in the series, describing their abilities as "cheating magic" that other authors would generally avoid using to preserve the framework of the story.
 While determining the number of members, Mashima argued against his editor's suggestion of using five or six members as opposed to twelve, citing "a bit of a secret reason for it".
 He designed Jacob after an actor he "really liked", and bemoaned that the character's role was smaller than he had initially planned.
 Mashima also commented on the popularity of the 12's female members, particularly Brandish, while considering Jacob to be his personal favorite.
 Irene's role as the "mother of Dragon Slayers" was determined by Mashima "well before" her debut, but he did not decide on her relationship with Erza until after the former's confrontation with Acnologia, which he noted created holes in the story.
 Following the conclusion of the series, Mashima specified Brandish as the character he would miss drawing the most.